 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Morning sickness is nausea and vomiting during pregnancy.
-It’s a common condition affecting up to 70% of pregnant people in the first trimester of pregnancy (the first three months).
+It’s a common condition affecting up to 70% of women in the first trimester of pregnancy (the first three months).
 Despite its name, “morning” sickness can happen at any time of the day.
 There are various at-home treatments for morning sickness, including diet and lifestyle changes.
 Some obstetricians recommend over-the-counter (OTC) medications for nausea.
-Symptoms tend to improve by the second trimester (beginning at 14 weeks) for most people.
+Symptoms tend to improve by the second trimester (beginning at 14 weeks).

 Advertisement